rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 ### Scope and Requirements

-- The solar plant should be not have any single point of failure, it should be easy to extend, service, maintain, monitor and certainly last for a very long time (20-25 years).
+- The solar plant should not have any single point of failure and it should be easy to extend, service, maintain, monitor and certainly last for a very long time (20-25 years).
 - Based on electricity bills trends from last 3 years, I calculated my per day